kpunith8/Links-and-Tutorials/Docker-Intro.md

   ```
   - It opens the interactive bash shell - enter `hostname` and then `exit`

-- Pull and run a Dockerized nginx web server that we name, webserver:
+- Pull and run a Dockerized `nginx` web server that we name, `webserver`:
   ```
   $ docker run --detach --publish 80:80 --name webserver nginx
   ```